 Dry socket occurs when bone exposure in the socket causes a delay in the healing process.
 It is extremely painful.
 It can occur when the normal blood clot is lost in the socket after extraction.
 Dry socket occurs 2 to 3 days after the extraction with worsening pain when there normally should be an improvement.
 Dry sockets occur commonly in smokers.
 Drinking from a straw can also cause a dry socket.
 Smokers should avoid smoking for several days before and after the surgery.

 Osteomyelitis is a fungal or bacterial bone infection.
 Osteomyelitis of the jaw is an infection of the bone that occurs in the lower jawbone.
 If you notice a fever, worsening pain, or swelling, consult your dentist.
-Your dentist may do imaging (x-ray or CT scan) or take a culture to confirm the infection and recommend antibiotics.
+Your dentist may do imaging (x-ray or cone-beam CT scan) or take a culture to confirm the infection and recommend antibiotics.

 Osteonecrosis of the jaw

 Osteonecrosis is a disorder that involves damage to the jawbone due to exposure of the jawbone through the gum tissue.
 The condition can occur after a tooth extraction or an injury.
 There may be loosening of teeth, pain, and discharge of pus.
-Some medications put you at risk for developing osteonecrosis.
+Some medications put you at risk of developing osteonecrosis.
 Your dentist will scrape away some of the damaged bone and prescribe you antibiotics and antibacterial mouth rinses for treatment.
 You may need advanced therapy to promote wound healing such as treatment with hyperbaric oxygen.

 About Premier Oral Surgery

-If you are looking for a facial trauma specialist, Premier Oral Surgery is the perfect one-stop solution for you.
+If you are looking for a facial trauma surgeon, Premier Oral Surgery is the perfect one-stop solution for you.
 We offer comprehensive oral and maxillofacial surgery services.
 We hold extensive specialization in various oral surgeries, including implant placement, bone grafts, and wisdom teeth removal.
 To book an appointment, you can call us at 203-939-9390 or write to us at firstname.lastname@example.org.